 Monkeypox is a double-stranded DNA virus from the same genus as smallpox, and it mostly infects people in Africa.
 Scientist have known of its existence since the 1950s.
 Despite its name, the virus is more commonly found in rodents than monkeys.
 Prior research has shown that there are two main varieties of monkeypox: West African and Congo Basin—the former is far less deadly and is the clade that has infected several thousand people outside Africa.
 Prior research has also shown that viruses like monkeypox typically only mutate once or twice in a given year.

-In this new effort, the researchers collected samples from 15 patients and subjected them to to learn more about how quickly the virus is evolving.
+In this new effort, the researchers collected samples from 15 patients and subjected them to genetic analysis to learn more about how quickly the virus is evolving.
 They found the virus has mutated at a rate six to 12 times as high as was expected.
 The researchers suggest the sudden accelerated rate of mutation in the virus may be a sign that the virus has developed a new way to infect people—currently, it is believed to move from person to person through close contact with open lesions, through body fluids or by airborne droplets.